Koha-Community/kohadocs/source/opac.rst

 |image941|

-If you have turned on :ref:`Enhanced Content` preferences you may have book jackets on your search results.
+If you have turned on :ref:`Enhanced content system preferences<enhanced-content-label>
+preferences you may have book jackets on your search results.

 |image942|